joshivanhoe/halfspace/README.md

 \end{align}
 $$

 where $f_0,...,f_m$ are convex functions.
 It is built on top of the high-performance Python `mip` module and uses a cutting plane algorithm to solve problems to provable optimality.
-Conviently, this approach extends to mix-integer problems, in which integrality constraints also apply to a subset of the decision variables.
+Conveniently, this approach naturally extends to mix-integer problems, in which integrality constraints also apply to a subset of the decision variables.

 ## Quick start